motus-engineering/zephyr-app/README.md

 * Ensure the device has power
 * "Attach" the debugger to WSL by following these [instructions](https://learn.microsoft.com/en-us/windows/wsl/connect-usb#attach-a-usb-device)
     * When attaching the debugger for the first time, the terminal must have admin privileges.
 You can Ctrl-click PowerShell in the new terminal menu option to do this
-* Run `west st-cli` to install the required tools for debugging over ST Link.
+* Run `west st-clt` to install the required tools for debugging over ST Link.
 This uses the STM32CubeCLT zip file that was previously used when setting up your WSL.
 This only needs to be done once for a new container.
 * Start your debug session in [VSCode](https://code.visualstudio.com/docs/editor/debugging)
     * When debugging for the first time, select "Debug with STLink" within the drop-down menu at the top of the Run and Debug sidebar.